Article curated by Ginny Smith

 How do birds migrate without getting lost?

 Some researchers believe quantum entanglement might explain birds' ability to detect the earth's magnetic field.
 Special cells which contain proteins with entangled electrons have been found to exist in birds' eyes.
-When light hits these proteins, one of the entangled electrons moves just a few nano-metres.
-This is enough for the two electrons to feel different forces from the earth's magnetic field.
-Different chemicals are produced depending on these forces, and the bird senses these, giving it a picture of the earth's magnetic field.
+When light hits these proteins, one of the entangled electrons moves just a few nanometres.
+This is just enough for the two electrons to feel different forces from the earth's magnetic field.
+Different chemicals are produced depending on these forces, and the bird ‘reads’ the chemicals, giving it a picture of the earth's magnetic field.
+This does not, however, explain how birds know which direction to head for in the first place, and more research is needed to unentangle this mechanism.

 How are human behaviours affecting birds?